Sourdough Everything Bread Recipe

 How To Make Everything Bagel Sourdough Bread Overview

-- Mix active starter, flour, and water in a clean, small jar.
+Mix active starter, flour, and water in a clean, small jar.
 Cover, and place in a warm place until it comes to its peak.

 Strengthen the Dough | Bulk Fermentation

 - Do a series of stretch and folds to develop the gluten.
-At first, the dough is shaggy that breaks easily.
-By the last set of stretch and folds, the dough transforms into a smooth, elastic dough.
+At first, the dough is shaggy and breaks easily.

 - Cover the bowl and set in a warm spot in your kitchen for 2-4 hours or until the dough doubles in size.